zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 Through the processes described above, the portfolio is assigned a score for each of the measures described in the Introduction.
 Once all of these scores have been calculated, category scores can be assigned for the portfolio.

 It is important to note that certain scores are allowed to exceed 10 to allow performance beyond expectations to balance with opportunities for improvement.
-This applies to the three measures of Quality and the two measures of Scale.

 The portfolio is assigned a **Portfolio Quality Score** according to the following formula: